marc-vdm/premise_aggregates_community_scenario/README.md

 ## Description
-Premise community scenario for production of (recycled) aggregates for concrete
+Premise community scenario for production of (recycled) sand and gravel (together aggregates) for concrete production.

 ## Sourced from publication
-None
+Recovering sand and gravel from End-of-Life concrete: The global potential

 ## Ecoinvent database compatibility
 ecoinvent 3.10 cut-off

 ## IAM scenario compatibility
 Compatible with the following IAM scenarios:
-* IMAGE SSP2-Base
+* IMAGE SSP2-Base 2025-2050

 ## How to use it?